synic/dockerman/README.md

 This is a simple, zero dependency (except Python 3, which comes installed on most *nix operating systems) task runner.
 Similar to `make`, but meant to be used for non-C style projects.

-Comes out of the box with simple docker support.
+Python is ideal for this sort of thing, because it has a pretty comprehensive standard library; where most things you might need are built right in.
+However, if you have more complex needs, any python library can be used as a part of your tasks.

 ## Installation